911: Devil Fish

 Easy Spirit is a brand of women’s shoes.
 In 1989, the company began to run TV commercials bragging that their shoe “looks like a pump, but feels like a sneaker!”

-Bob Elliott and Ray Goulding were a longtime team of radio comedians, performing together as Bob & Ray for more than forty years.
+Bob Elliott (1923-2016) and Ray Goulding (1922-1990) were a longtime team of radio comedians, performing together as Bob & Ray for more than forty years.
 A typical routine would consist of a mock interview, conducted with absolute deadpan seriousness even as the exchange grew more and more ludicrous.
-Elliott is the father of comedian Chris Elliott, with whom he often performed after Goulding’s death in 1990.
+Elliott was the father of comedian Chris Elliott, with whom he often performed after Goulding’s death.

 You know, that door’s not even red and I want to paint it black?
-What’s wrong with me?
+I don’t know what’s wrong with me.

-A reference to the Rolling Stones song “Paint It Black.”
-Sample lyrics: “I see a red door and I want it painted black/No colors anymore I want them to turn black/I see the girls walk by dressed in their summer clothes/I have to turn my head until my darkness goes.”
+A reference to the 1966 Rolling Stones song “Paint It Black,” which was their third number-one hit in the U.S. Sample lyrics: “I see a red door and I want it painted black/No colors anymore I want them to turn black/I see the girls walk by dressed in their summer clothes/I have to turn my head until my darkness goes.”

 “Its underwater speed is more than thirty knots.”
 Are those Don Knotts?

 Don Knotts (1924-2006) was a comedian who played a wide variety of roles over the course of his lengthy career.
-He is perhaps best known for his role as landlord Ralph Furley on the 1970s TV sitcom Three’s Company and for his bumbling deputy Barney Fife on The Andy Griffith Show; he also appeared in a string of movies for Disney.
+He is perhaps best known for his role as landlord Ralph Furley on the 1970s TV sitcom Three’s Company and as the bumbling deputy Barney Fife on The Andy Griffith Show; he also appeared in a string of movies for Disney.

 Oh, hey, it’s a hoochie coochie fish.